 8 .I see art in everything.
 Wherever I go, I see art.
 I see colors, hear music and see fashion.
 By observing everything around me, I have been able to learn about many things, which continue to inform my work as a painter.
 My paintings are influenced by the things I see around me.
 Fine art, music, film, photography, poetry, and other forms of writing have also helped me develop a better sense of human behavior and how I relate with others.

 9. Art has touched my life because it helps me help others to express themselves.
 As an art therapist, art has become a means to help people with disabilities or related issues to effectively express and communicate their thoughts and ideas.
 I am always happy to see people who cannot ordinarily verbally express themselves use art to communicate their thoughts.

 Thank you for the opportunity to celebrate World Art Day with you and also join in this art discussion.
 Art is a great phenomenon and everyone has been touched one way or the other.
 Art is everywhere and part of our lives.
 When we read books, watch movies or performances, we are participating in art.
 All the things we experience through these activities affect us one way or the other.
-As a therapists, I look forward to the day when art therapy will be the focus of the World Art Celebrations.
+As a therapist, I look forward to the day when art therapy will be the focus of the World Art Celebrations.